-In 2019, over 1.2 million people in the United States had the Human Immunodeficiency Virus.
-However, some of them are unaware of their health status, thus, spreading the virus unknowingly.
+In 2019, over 1.2 million people in the United States had the human immunodeficiency virus.
+However, some of them were unaware of their health status, thus, spreading the virus unknowingly.

 There are several reasons why many people haven’t considered getting tested.
 Some think they only have minor sexually transmitted diseases or sexually transmitted infections and may self-medicate with over-the-counter medicines.
 Some probably fear the stigma and discrimination that comes with a positive test result.

 HIV or STD testing is the first step in taking charge of your health.
 If you test negative, you should practice preventive measures, such as taking HIV pre-exposure prophylaxis medication.
 But does HIV PrEP work effectively to prevent the spread of HIV?

 What is PrEP for HIV?

 PrEP is a prescribed preventive treatment or control method for individuals who tested negative but are at a very high risk of getting HIV.
 According to the Centers for Disease Control and Prevention, PrEP is an antiretroviral drug that, when taken orally daily, will help reduce the risk of contracting HIV from sex.